 Walking along the beach a few weeks ago, I watched one of my dogs chase a crab along the shore.
 Laughing to myself as she was oh so close to catching it until it popped down a hole.
-The sight triggered a long-forgotten memory from my travels 10 years ago.
-Boxing Day on the Andaman Islands and my experiences of an 8.1 magnitude earthquake and tsunami.
+The sight triggered a long-forgotten memory from my travels many years.
+Christmas on the Andaman Islands and my experiences of an 8.1 magnitude earthquake and tsunami.

-In 2004 I quit my job, sold my house, my belongings and set off with a pocketful of money, my key a one-way ticket to Kathmandu with no firm plans only to travel and wander at will with my partner at the time.
+In 2004, I made my first break for freedom.
+I quit my job, sold my house, my belongings and set off with a pocketful of money, my key a one-way ticket to Kathmandu with no firm plans only to travel and wander at will with my partner at the time.
 FREEDOM!!!!!

-My travels took me to Nepal for two months and then onto India.
+My travels took me to Nepal for two months and then to India for a six-month stay.
 Plans were loose but the Andaman Islands called for Christmas.
 The Andaman and Nicobar Islands are a remote chain of islands, belonging to India but closer to Thailand.
 A little bit of back to basics paradise in the middle of nowhere.
 And boy was I ready for it.

 We arrived in the capital Port Blair from Kolkata (Calcutta) and hopped by boat to Havelock, a small island five hours away.
 The Emerald Gecko, a simple hut and a stunning beach would be our home for the next three weeks.
 It was bliss.